shadrx/hangman-challenge/README.md

 Iteration 4 (make it pretty)
 -----

 It's important for our programs to have a quality user interface.
 As such, our program should display a text based view of hangman.
+To help out with this I've provided a series of fantastic text based depictions of a cruel spelling related execution.
+Put them to use!